 Walden University provides an online master of science (MS) in forensic psychology with four distinct specializations: forensic psychology in the community, mental health applications, program planning & evaluation in forensic settings, and psychology & legal systems.
 Students also have the option to complete the general forensic psychology program with courses such as abnormal behavior, police psychology, and criminal behavior.
 Please note that this program does not prepare students to become licensed psychology professionals, but rather gives them employment-ready skills in a plurality of forensics settings (e.g., correctional facilities, mental health & substance abuse treatment centers, jails & prisons).

-Please note that the prerequisites for these programs are similar to those listed above for the online forensic psychology programs.
+Please note that the prerequisites for these face-to-face programs are similar to those listed above for the online forensic psychology programs.

 Washington University in Saint Louis, Missouri offers a certificate in forensic psychology with courses such as introduction to criminality, psychology of policing, correctional psychology, juvenile delinquency, and the psychology of deception.
 This 18-unit program may provide a springboard into graduate study in psychology, sociology, or criminal justice.